-In a typical clock-correlation protocol, the ground maintains a correlation file to associate the spacecraft clock to UTC.
-Correlating a clock in space with an Earth-based time standard can be accomplished using either a signal that travels one way (e.g., spacecraft to Earth) or for more accurate correlations, a signal that travels two ways (Earth to satellite and back to Earth).
+In a typical mission-specific clock-correlation protocol, the ground maintains a correlation file to associate the spacecraft clock to UTC.
+Correlating a clock in space with an Earth-based time standard can be accomplished using either a signal that travels one way (e.g., spacecraft to Earth) or, for more accurate correlations, a signal that travels two ways (Earth to satellite and back to Earth).
 The one-way or two-way systems may also be used in conjunction with a relay satellite.
 For example, a two-way signal may travel from Earth to a relay satellite and then to a user satellite, and then return from the user satellite to the relay and then back to Earth.
 These techniques can also be used between any two nodes, such as a space station and another satellite.
 The sections below describe specific ways these signals are used.

 A one-way signal contains the value of the spacecraft clock within a telemetry frame.
 This value, together with the Earth-receive time of the frame and the known one-way-light time of the signal, can be used to associate UTC with the time the spacecraft clock value was latched.
 In a two-way signal protocol, the reception of an Earth-to-spacecraft signal by the spacecraft triggers the release of the clock-correlation signal.
 Using a sequence of such measurements, a clock-correlation table can be constructed that establishes the offset and drift of the spacecraft clock with respect to UTC.

-When such a clock-correlation protocol is used, mission controllers can execute activities on the spacecraft at a desired time UTC by identifying the corresponding spacecraft time in the clock-correlation table and commanding the spacecraft to execute the activity at the appropriate spacecraft time.
+When such a clock-correlation protocol is used, mission controllers can execute activities on the spacecraft at a desired UTC time by identifying the corresponding spacecraft time in the clock-correlation table and commanding the spacecraft to execute the activity at the appropriate spacecraft time.
 Because of this, it may not be necessary to physically adjust or synchronize the spacecraft clock to UTC, and in such cases the spacecraft counter may be allowed to run freely.
 Depending on the protocol used, it may be the case that only the Earth possesses the clock correlation table, and not the spacecraft.

+Currently, the various space agencies do not always use a unified terminology.
+For example, the value of the counter of the spacecraft clock is referred to by NASA as SCLK (Spacecraft Clock), by JAXA as TI (Time Indicator), and by ESA as OBT (On-Board Time).

 NASA Clock correlation methods